oracle-samples/oracle-timesten-samples/quickstart/classic/sample_code/odbc/README.md

     Windows:

     `call quickstart/classic/ttquickstartenv.cmd`

+4. Run the _quickstart/classic/sample\_scripts/createdb/build\_sampledb_ script, which creates the sample database and user accounts that are used by the sample programs.
+This script creates the TimesTen user accounts and prompts you for the desired user passwords.

+    Unix/Linux:

+    `cd  quickstart/classic/sample_scripts/createdb`

+    `./build_sampledb.sh`

 NOTE: On Solaris and AIX platforms, use bash shell to run against ttquickstartenv.sh and tcsh shell to run against ttquickstartenv.csh for best results.